Cucurbita pepo, C. maxima

 |10 seeds - $3.99|

 SMALL SUGAR Pumpkin Seeds (OP) 90-100 days, Cucurbita pepo

 Organically grown.
 The classic pie pumpkin, Small sugar features 6-8 pound, somewhat ribbed bright orange fruits, with stringless sweet, dry flesh with just the right consistency for top quality cooking.
 Can be stored for months until ready for use.

 BABY BOO Pumpkin Seeds (OP) 90-95 days, Cucurbita pepo

 Baby Boo is just perfect for adding cuteness and creativity to your holiday display.
 These tiny white pumpkins are about the size of a tennis ball, slightly flat and scalloped, with a shapely curved stem.
 Their tasty edible flesh is most flavorful when the fruit has matured to a creamy yellow; harvest early to keep them white.

-Direct sow after all danger of frost 9 inches apart in rows 6-8 feet apart.
-Thin to 3-4 feet apart.
+Plant Pumpkin Seeds: Direct sow after all danger of frost 9 in. apart in rows 6-8 ft. apart.
+Kept at 75-85°F., germination is in 5-10 days.
+Thin to 3-4 ft. apart.
 Can be started peat pots or cell packs 3-4 weeks before the last frost.

 Grow Pumpkin: Pinch the vine tips once several fruits have formed to control vine size and encourage larger fruit.
 Fruits are harvested once the vine dies.